edmontongo/edmontongo.org/content/post/2017-gopherfest.md

 Francesc Campoy Flores will talk about the history of Go, the growth of the community, and current state and future of the language we love.

-### Rob Pike on Upspin

-Upspin is an experimental project to build a framework for naming and sharing files and other data securely, uniformly, and globally: a global name system of sorts.
-It is not a file system, but a set of protocols and reference implementations that can be used to join things like file systems and other storage services to the name space.

-Performance is not a primary goal.
-Uniformity and security are.

-Per Rob: Note that this is a project IN Go not ABOUT Go

 ### Event Sourcing Architectures and Patterns by Matt Ho

 Event sourcing and other applications of append-only logs have experienced a renaissance in recent years.
 From git, to Kafka, to block chains, the use of append-only logs is on the rise.